Tracking All of Trump’s Third-Country Removals (That We Know Of)

 How: From the US to Qatar via a Boeing 767 (N819AX) operated by Omni Air International to Qatar.
 From Qatar to Iran via a Boeing 787 (A7-BCJ) operated by Qatar Airways.

 Imprisoned?
 Unknown.
-(In rare cases, countries have allowed migrants to book their own flights elsewhere instead of returning to their home countries.
+(In rare cases in the past, transfer countries have allowed migrants to book their own flights elsewhere instead of returning to their home countries.
 It is unclear if Qatar allowed this or forced them onto the flight to Iran.)

-Now: The Trump administration plans to remove at least 380 more Iranians through Qatar, claiming Iran had ensured the migrants would not be harmed.
+Now: The Trump administration plans to remove at least up to 400 Iranians through Qatar, claiming Iran has ensured the migrants will not be harmed.

 GHANA